LeanQ/SPLITREADER/README.md

 	- # Reads supporting the 5'end of the TE insertion
 	- # Reads supporting the 3'end of the TE insertion

-For our example output, the expected output files are
+For our example output, the expected output files are:

 ```
 test-TE1-insertion-sites.bed